waxbetty/Sushi-fork-1/readme.md

 ## This Week's Homework

-### 1. Install for Next Week
+### Installs for Next Week

 Install [NodeJS](https://nodejs.org/en/) (either version) and [Git](https://git-scm.com/) on your personal computer.
 Create a free account on [Github](http://github.com)

+Choose one or both of the below:

-### 2. Review CSS
+### 1. Review CSS

-1. Download the files as distributed in class from Github and, using the notes below, try to recreate the design we did in class from scratch.
+1. Review the files from Github and, using the notes below, step through the work we did in class.
 Be sure to Google any CSS properties you are unfamiliar with.
-2. Examine the provided homework samples (in `other/home-work-samples`) for inspiration.
-Pick two or three visual formatting features from them (or any other site)that appeal to you and apply them to your page.

-The "end state" files (the files I was working as they were at the end of class) can be downloaded from the `fall2019-done` branch of the repo for reference.
-Be sure to select the `fall2019-done` branch on Github _before_ downloading the zip.
+2. Examine the provided sample (in `other/menu`).
+Try to implement a sticky navigation bar in wide screen mode using the sample for guidance.

-### 3. Review JavaScript
+### 2. Review JavaScript

 Some guidance for this assignment is provided at the bottom of this ReadMe.

-1. Add a popover window to your homework from session one using a link to _your_ favorite restaurant
+1. Add a popover window to your page using a link to _your_ favorite restaurant
-2. Add a close button ("X") to the popover div using HTML
+2. Add a close button ("X") to the popover div using HTML (see this [final file](http://oit2.scps.nyu.edu/~devereld/session2/Sushi/))
 3. Use CSS to style the close button
 4. Add JavaScript to make the close button close the popover when clicked
 5. Upload your homework to the NYU server. ([See session one](https://github.com/front-end-foundations/session1)) for access instructions